Codel1417/VRC-OSC-Audio-Reaction/readme.md

 ### Optional Command Line Arguments

-- `--sentry` | Disables the use of Sentry for error reporting.
+- `--no-sentry` | Disables the use of Sentry for error reporting.
 - `--verbose` | Enables verbose logging.
 - `--version` | Displays the version of this program.
 - `--help` | Displays this help message.